-- d) The network shall provide formal instruction/training in PSG which will include physiologic principles, instrumentation and scoring.
+- c) The network/site shall provide formal instruction/training in PSG which will include physiologic principles, instrumentation and scoring.
 The advanced trainee shall be involved in the sleep staging and respiratory scoring of PSG studies.
-As a guide to satisfy the STC's requirements, the trainee should personally stage and score a minimum of 25 studies per year under direct supervision.
-At least five (5) of these studies should be included in the laboratory proficiency testing program with the other scorers in the service and formally assessed for sleep stage agreement (or concordance) and scoring of respiratory events. - e) The network shall ensure that the advanced trainee is involved in all aspects of the daily operation of the sleep laboratory, including adequate exposure to quality assurance and calibration, and that the trainee regularly reports sleep studies under the supervision of a sleep medicine physician or scientist.
-The trainee should be involved in the set up and calibration of physiological signals in at least 5 studies. - f) As a general guide to satisfy the STC's requirements, the trainee shall report a minimum of 500 studies of various types under supervision.
-It is important that a representative and balanced variety of the above tests be reported, including more complex or less common tests such as NIV implementation (minimum of 20), MSLT and MWT (minimum of 20).
-Trainees should have exposure to reporting of unattended sleep studies (Level 2-4, depending upon availability).
-Trainees shall be experienced in reporting all the above tests by the end of their training. - g) The sleep laboratory shall be accredited by the ASA laboratory accreditation process.
+As a guide to satisfy the STC's requirements, the trainee should personally stage and score a minimum of 50 studies during training, under direct supervision. - d) The network/site shall ensure that the advanced trainee is involved in all aspects of the daily operation of the sleep laboratory, including adequate exposure to quality assurance and calibration, and that the trainee regularly reports sleep studies under the supervision of a sleep medicine paediatrician. - e) As a general guide to satisfy the STC's requirements, the trainee shall report studies under supervision on a minimum of 200 patients during training.
+It is important that a representative and balanced variety of the above tests be reported, including more complex or less common tests such as NIV implementation, MSLT and MWT.
+Trainees should review studies with reference to raw data on an epoch by epoch basis.
+Trainees shall be experienced in reporting all the above tests by the end of their training.

+f) The sleep laboratory shall be accredited by the ASA/ NATA laboratory accreditation process (only provisional site accreditation will be granted to sites that have made application for laboratory accreditation).

-The Sleep Medicine network shall provide a suitable infrastructure for advanced training.
+The Sleep Medicine network shall provide a suitable infrastructure, and access to appropriate educational opportunities for advanced training.

-- a) The network shall ensure that the trainee attends regularly scheduled sleep-medicine specific and interdisciplinary clinical meetings.
-The trainee shall present and discuss selected cases and topics at these meetings.
-The trainee shall to do a minimum of 12 formal sleep-medicine presentations, of which 3 should be physiology topics. - b) The network shall facilitate the involvement of the advanced trainee in undergraduate and post-graduate teaching.
-The network will facilitate the participation of the trainee in educational programs integral to the advanced training curriculum. - c) The network shall have access to major sleep journals and texts, as well as access to computerised literature search facilities.
+- a) The network/site shall ensure that the trainee attends regularly scheduled sleep-medicine specific and interdisciplinary clinical meetings.
+The trainee shall present and discuss selected cases and topics at these meetings. - b) The network/site shall facilitate the involvement of the advanced trainee in undergraduate and post-graduate teaching where possible.
+The network will facilitate the participation of the trainee in educational programmes integral to the advanced training curriculum. - c) The network/site shall have access to major sleep journals and texts, as well as access to computerised literature search facilities.
 A medical library (or equivalent) with access to the internet is expected.